real-logic/aeron/aeron-samples/scripts/archive/README.md

-Aeron Archive Samples
+# Aeron Archive Samples
-===

-The scripts in this directory can launch the sample applications of the Aeron Archive service.
+The scripts in this directory can launch the sample applications for the Aeron Archive service.

-### Embedded Throughput Samples
+## Embedded Throughput Samples

 Suitable for measuring IO performance of your system.
-The sample will default to creating an archive directory in the the temporary file system.
+The samples will default to creating an archive directory on the the temporary file system.
 It is recommended that a properties file is provided by passing it as argument to the script.
-The `aeron.archive.dir` should be located on fast storage.
+The `aeron.archive.dir` property should be located on fast storage.

-#### Recording Throughput
+### Recording Throughput

 `embedded-recording-throughput`: Will record a number of messages using the `SampleConfiguration` properties then ask if the test should be repeated.
 Doing it multiple times allows the system to warm up.